 'Ah!
 Born bad!' thought Toby.
-'Nothing melts us!'
+'Nothing melts us.'

-'What man can do, / do,' pursued Sir Joseph.
+'What man can do, I do,' pursued Sir Joseph.
 'I do my duty as the Poor Man's Friend and Father; and I endeavour to educate his mind, by inculcating on all occasions the one great moral lesson which that class requires.
 That is, entire Dependence on myself.
-They have no business whatever with - with themselves.
-If wicked and designing persons tell they become otherwise, them and impatient and discontented, and are guilty of insubordinate conduct and black-hearted ingratitude; which is undoubtedly the case; I am their Friend and Father still.
+They have no business whatever with-with themselves.
+If wicked and designing persons tell them otherwise, and they become impatient and discontented, and are guilty of insubordinate conduct and black-hearted ingratitude; which is undoubtedly the case; I am their Friend and Father still.
 It is so Ordained.
 It is in the nature of things.'